perlindgren/fastmem/README.md

 }
 ```

-(Remark, the `heap` actually holds unitialized data but the `new_box` implementation ensures that allocated data is initialized before dereferenced.)
+(Remark, the `heap` actually holds uninitialized data but the `new_box` implementation ensures that allocated data is initialized before dereferenced.)

 ---